mt-server-tools/manage/install_guide/README.md

 	* In the case of minetest, this is the overall server config.

 * Application core assets (executables, themes, core data) tend to be stored in `/usr`, remember this in geenral.
-	* In the case of minetest, custom mods and additional games and textures are installed there.
+	* In the case of minetest, custom mods and additional games and textures are installed in `/usr/share/games/minetest`.

 * Application user data that tends to change whilst the application is used is typically stored under `/var`, remember this in general.
-	* In the case of minetest, this is world-related data
+	* In the case of minetest, this is world-related data at `/var/games/minetest-server/.minetest`

 * Application logs tend to be predictably stored in `/var/logs`, and only accessible by root.
+	* Minetest's logs are at `/var/log/minetest` though you can also view them with the `journalctl -xe -u minetest` command

+### Performance

 You can monitor the performance of the server with the `top` command